MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 - Number of neurons in that layer: 228

 I realized through trial and error that much of the difficulty in creating an LSTM model is in vectorizing the text into X and y values.
-Here is an example of how I am segmenting the text for the initial character-based LSTM model:
+Below shows a few examples of how I am segmenting the text into sequences and chracters to predict for the initial character-based LSTM model.

 ![](images/seq_pred.png)

 This results in the following X (sequence) and y (target) matrices: